2018 United States Senate election in Florida: General election

-According to The Cook Political Report, the race was one of the 10 most competitive U.S. Senate races in the nation.
-It was also described as the most expensive U.S. Senate race in the country.
+According to The Cook Political Report, the race was one of the 10 most competitive U.S. Senate races in the nation in 2018.
+It was also described as the most expensive U.S. Senate race in the country in 2018.

 Scott's involvement in a large Medicare fraud case stirred controversy during the general election campaign.
 Scott responded with ads accusing Nelson of having cut Medicare benefits and stolen from Medicare; fact-checkers found that both of Scott's assertions were "mostly false."
 During the campaign, Scott characterize[s] Nelson as a "socialist"; PolitiFact described the assertion as "pants-on-fire" false.

 Gun control was a key issue in this race.
-The election came less than nine months after the Stoneman Douglas High School shooting in Parkland, the deadliest school shooting in American history.
-Nelson also mentioned the Orlando nightclub shooting that occurred in June 2016 and killed 49 people, asserting that —"nothing was done" by Scott's administration.
-In the wake of Stoneman Douglas, Scott raised the age to purchase a gun from 18 to 21, set a three-day waiting period to purchase assault-style weapons, and banned bump stocks--moves that Nelson described as "doing the bare...minimum".
-The National Rifle Association opposed Scott's legislation.
+The election came less than nine months after the Stoneman Douglas High School shooting in Parkland.
+Nelson also mentioned the Orlando nightclub shooting that occurred in June 2016 and killed 49 people, asserting that "nothing was done" by Scott's administration.
+In the wake of Stoneman Douglas, Scott raised the age to purchase a gun from 18 to 21, set a three-day waiting period to purchase assault-style weapons, and banned bump stocks—moves that Nelson described as "doing the bare...minimum".
+The National Rifle Association of America opposed Scott's legislation.

 Environmental issues also took on a prominent role in the race.
 Scott and his administration had been heavily criticized for weakening regulations designed to protect the environment, even going as far as to instruct the FDEP not to use the words "climate change" or "global warming" in official reports.
 Because of this, Scott was blamed for the state's worsening algae blooms, even being dubbed "Red Tide Rick" on social media.
 Scott blamed the toxic blooms on Nelson and on Congress' general inefficiency.

 During the campaign, Scott sought to avoid mentioning President Trump and at times criticized or distanced himself from actions of the Trump administration.
 Prior to the campaign, he had used his friendship with Trump to boost his profile, had been an early and vocal supporter of Trump in 2016, and reportedly spoke to President Trump every one or two weeks.
 Trump endorsed Scott in his Senate bid.

 Both Nelson's and Scott's responses to Hurricanes Irma and Michael (which made landfall in September 2017 and October 2018, respectively) were closely watched during the campaign season.

 Scott made Nelson's age an issue in the campaign.

+A 2024 study found that the confusing ballot design in Broward County, which flouted federal guidelines on ballot design, led approximately 25,000 voters to undervote in the 2018 Senate election.
+As the race was determined by less than 10,000 votes, some have speculated that the ballot design flaws contributed to the election outcome.
+However, the study concluded that this was unlikely to be the case.